kartonfarkas/api_docs/source/suite/contacts/contact_fetch_internal_id.rst

      - Comments
    * - key_field_id
      - mixed
-     - ID of the key field to use, or ‘ID’ if the internal ID is used -
+     - ID of the key field to use
+     -
    * - key_field_value
      - field dependent